mn263/home-automation/README.md

 [See working Example](https://mn263.github.io/home-automation/)

 Interactions:
-- Clicking on a room - Updates the room selector to the room that was clicked for quick management
+- Clicking on a room - Updates the room dropdown for quick management
-- Tempurature - Changes house SVG color to represent warm/cold temps
+- Temperature - Changes house SVG color to represent warm/cold temps
 - Lights - Changes room colors from yellow to gray representing whether lights are on or not
 - Curtain - Changes room opacity indicating natual light being blocked or let in